Be a responsible pet parent

 Build a fence

-Beyond Fences improves the welfare of dogs living in underserved communities and dogs continuously chained outdoors by offering information and free services, including wellness care, spay/neuter, vaccinations, shelter intervention, and fences.
+Beyond Fences improves the welfare of dogs living in underserved communities as well as dogs continuously chained outdoors by offering information and free services including wellness care, spay/neuter, vaccinations, shelter intervention, and fences.
 They’ll take your sweat, your money, or promotion.
-And, if you aren't in their area, there is information about starting your own chapter on the website.

 Fund a rescue group

-Besides animal shelters, some groups rescue dogs, cats, rabbits, birds, and other small pets that are breed or issue-specific.
+Besides animal shelters, there are groups that rescue dogs, cats, rabbits, birds, and other small pets that are breed or issue-specific.
 Shelters and rescue groups are essential in the long term care of animals.
-By funding animal rescue groups, you can help homeless pets by providing them with needed veterinary care and supplies during their adoption journey.
+By funding animal rescue groups, you can help homeless pets by providing them with needed veterinary care and supplies during their journey to adoption.

 Foster a relationship